 During the year under review there were no changes in nature of business of theCompany.

 The Company is in the business of Private FM Radio Broadcasting.
-Hence most of theinformation required to be provided relating to the Conservation of energy and Technologyabsorption is not applicable.
+Since this does notinvolve any manufacturing activity most of the Information required to be provided underSection 134 (3)(m) of the Companies Act 2013 read with Rule 8(3) of the Companies(Accounts) Rules 2014 is not applicable.
 However the information as applicable isgiven hereunder:

 Conservation of Energy